FerretDB/FerretDB/CONTRIBUTING.md

 ### Making a working copy

 Fork the [FerretDB repository on GitHub](https://github.com/FerretDB/FerretDB/fork).
-Copy all branches to avoid `git describe` error by removing checkmark for `copy the main branch only` before forking.
+To have all the tags in the repository and what they point to, copy all branches by removing checkmark for `copy the main branch only` before forking.

 After forking FerretDB on GitHub, you can clone the repository: